AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 ![Hello Browser](/images/glimmer-hello-browser.png)

-Glimmer supports the [SWT Browser widget](https://help.eclipse.org/2020-12/topic/org.eclipse.platform.doc.isv/reference/api/org/eclipse/swt/browser/Browser.html), which can load URLs or render HTML.
-It can even be instrumented with JavaScript when needed (though highly discouraged since it defeats the purpose of using Ruby except in very rare cases like leveraging a pre-existing web codebase in a desktop app).
+Glimmer DSL for SWT includes a basic [SWT Browser widget](https://help.eclipse.org/2020-12/topic/org.eclipse.platform.doc.isv/reference/api/org/eclipse/swt/browser/Browser.html), which can load URLs or render HTML.
+It supports WebKit, IE, and Edge browsers out of the box.
+Its JavaScript engine can even be instrumented with Ruby code if needed.

 Example loading a URL (you may copy/paste in [`girb`](GLIMMER_GIRB.md)):